What is the 60s Aesthetic?

 Rise of the Hippie Style

-The rise of the Hippie Style in the 1960s was a significant cultural shift that greatly influenced fashion and had a lasting impact on society.
+The rise of the Hippie Style in the 1960s was a significant cultural shift that greatly influenced bohemian fashion and had a lasting impact on society.
 As the 60s progressed, a counterculture movement emerged, challenging mainstream ideals and embracing a more bohemian and free-spirited lifestyle.

 Hippie Style had a profound influence on fashion, with its emphasis on individuality, self-expression, and rejection of conventional norms.
 One of the key elements of this style was the use of tie-dye fabrics.
 This technique involved using vibrant dyes to create unique and colorful patterns on clothing, symbolizing the Hippie’s rejection of mass-produced garments.